Sawall-Lab/Lab_management/4_Water_quality_analyses/Metrohm_Titrator_&_Tiamo_Software.md

 8. Add titration volume in column K (Sample Size).
 9. Add sample unit in column L (Sample Size Unit) (unit will be mL unless specified otherwise).
 10. Two vials of LNSW should be placed at the start and end of every batch of samples (every ~6 samples).
 For these only the method, position, salinity and vial number should be added (columns A-D).
 All other columns can be put as “NA”.
-    a.
-Method: same as for samples
+    - Method: same as for samples
-    b.
-Position: position on sample rack
+    - Position: position on sample rack
-    c.
-Vial: junk-# (number junks continuously throughout a day)
+    - Vial: junk-# (number junks continuously throughout a day)
-    d.
-Salinity: 36.6
+    - Salinity: 36.6
 11. Delete the row with header information (row 1).
 12. Store sample table as csv file.
 13. Go to the “run” window in the Tiamo “workplace” tab.
 14. Press “Sample table” at the bottom of the run window.
 15. Press “Import data”.
 16. Find the stored sample table and open it to upload samples to the Tiamo software.
-    Note: If header information wasn’t deleted earlier this line should be deleted in the “run” window.
+    - Note: If header information wasn’t deleted earlier this line should be deleted in the “run” window.
 17. Proceed to “Starting Titrations”.